Different Types Of Kitchen Taps in Melbourne

 There are hot and cold water options, motion sensors, and even a wall-mounted tap.
 And for modern kitchens in Melbourne, you can opt for materials such as brushed nickel or polished steel.

-So, to make life a little easier for you, we have listed our favourite kitchen tap types across Melbourne.
+To make life a little easier for you, we have listed our favourite kitchen tap types in Melbourne.
 So, let’s get started!

 The pull-out faucet works in a straight line with a spray head attached to the faucet.
 You can pull this directly from the body of the faucet.
 Also, the spray head is generally equipped with a secondary spray function.
 People use the pull-out spray for powerful rinsing; you need a strong water spray to help clean dirty dishes.